Polkadot (DOT) Analysis

 Polkadot (DOT) technical analysis:

-Trend: Short-term trend is Strong Down, Medium-term trend is Strong Down and Long-term trend is Strong Down.
+Trend: Short-term trend is Strong Up, Medium-term trend is Up, Long-term trend is Down.

 Momentum is Bullish but inflecting.
 MACD Line is still above MACD Signal Line but momentum may have peaked since MACD Histogram bars are declining, which suggests that momentum could be nearing a downswing.
 Price is neither overbought nor oversold currently, based on RSI-14 levels (RSI > 30 and RSI < 70).